arokem/lowess/README.md

 lowess
 ======

-A pure-python implementation of the lowess algorithm
+A Python implementation of the lowess algorithm